There’s no way to sugarcoat this: Illini football is Kansas Jayhawks level bad; plain and simple.

 “Teams that shared that title with KU and Illinois in recent years have bounced back with good hires and a commitment to the teams (speaking specifically of Iowa State in the Big 12 and Purdue in the Big Ten).
 Meanwhile, KU and Illinois are stuck and seemingly not going anywhere.”

-Kansas has lost their last 46 games away home, and their last 45 on the road.
-While Illinois road futility is nowhere near that level of ineptitude, the Illini have now surpassed Kansas in the category of worst current conference game losing streak in the nation.
+Kansas has lost their last 46 games on the road.
+While Illinois road futility is nowhere near that level of ineptitude, the Illini have now surpassed Kansas for the nation’s worst current conference game losing streak.

 When the two programs meet in their 2023-24 home and home series, it may look like this: